-South Korean Speedskaters Left A Teammate Behind, Now Fans Want Them Off The Team
+South Korean Speedskaters Left A Teammate Behind; Now Fans Want Them Off The Team

 Two South Korean speedskaters who humiliated their teammate are facing a swift backlash from fans who are demanding the women be banned from the national team.
 The fans' petition has gathered more than 579,000 signatures over two days.